Serve the River: Service Outings

 A complete overview is available here.

-If you have a group of 30-50 or so, we may be able to arrange a clean-up for your group.
-Arranged clean-ups take place in St. Paul, preferably in June, early July, August, and October.
+If you have a group of 30-50 or so, we may be able to arrange a clean-up in St. Paul or in North or Northeast Minneapolis and along the parkway or Mississippi River Gorge in South Minneapolis.
+Arranged, private group clean-ups usually take place in June,

-If your school (or church, corporation or club) is part of the Vermillion Watershed, which includes most of Dakota County, or is located in Cottage Grove, we may be able to arrange a weekday activity with a natural resources, biology or other field-related professional.
+FMR may be able to arrange a weekday activity with a natural resources, biology or other field-related professional for groups.

 If this looks like a good fit for your group, please email Outreach and Volunteer Coordinator sue rich, srich[at]fmr.org, with a brief description of your group, schedule considerations and complete contact information.

 two Earth Day opportunities, including an urban cleanup and a habitat

 restoration activity that takes place more off the beaten

 path.
 They are posted on our events calendar and announced in the

 To receive notice of these and other FMR events, please enter your email address in the blue "Mississippi Messages" box at

 If you have a group of 20 or more